Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 id: getting_started_with_snowpark_for_python_streamlit
-summary: This guide provides the instructions for writing a Streamlit application using Snowpark for Python and data from Snowflake Marketplace.
+summary: This guide provides the instructions for writing a Streamlit application using Snowpark for Python and Cybersyn data from Snowflake Marketplace.
 categories: featured,getting-started,data-engineering,app-development
 environments: web
 status: Published